Good Neighbours

 If you’re looking for a friendly and flexible volunteering opportunity then look no further.
 The Good Neighbours project has a number of roles available, so finding one that suits your interests and location is easy.
 You don’t need any particular skills or experience, just the desire and willingness to help people in the community who need it.

-Here at The Good Neighbours project, we list opportunities on the Volunteero app.
+Here at the Good Neighbours project, we list opportunities on the Volunteero app.
 As one of our volunteers you’ll be given exclusive use of the app, meaning that you can choose from a range of volunteering opportunities that suit your lifestyle.
 See more on how the app works here.

 Ready to sign up as a Good Neighbour?